kippezi/ReceiptReader/README.md

    Contains the `get_currency_and_amount` method, which is used by the `ReceiptHandler` to extract currency and amount information from receipts.

 4. **`GetDate`**
-   Includes the `get_data` method and its sub-methods, used by the `ReceiptHandler` to retrieve date information from receipts.
+   Includes the `get_date` method and its sub-methods, used by the `ReceiptHandler` to retrieve date information from receipts.

 5. **`MonthRec`**
    A class that organizes receipts by month for insertion into the appropriate Excel sheet.